St Edmund's Church, Crickhowell: Monuments

 Under a low arch in the south wall of the chancel is a mutilated figure of a knight (formerly cross legged) in complete mail armour recumbent upon an altar monument of stone.
 By the arms on a shield the person interred and here commemorated was a Pauncefote or Pauncefoot.
 Upon the front margin or edge of the tablet on which the figure rests, is an inscription not legible.
 From the cross legs of figures of this kind many writers and some antiquaries of the eighteenth century were in the habit of concluding that these were the monuments of Knights Templars, or at least of crusaders, the public opinion on this has since changed.
 Opposite to this figure, under a similar arch in the north wall, is another of a female, probably the wife of the former, dressed in the costume of the time.
 The entrances into both these graves were evidently on the outside of the building, where the openings appear to have been walled up with hewn stones very closely jointed.
 There are two other arches of the same kind, one on each side of the chancel, but unoccupied.

 On the north side of the chancel is a large altar monument of black and white marble, enclosed within iron rails, supporting effigies in alabaster, of Sir John Herbert of Dan y Castell, knight, and his lady Joan.
 At the east end of this monument are the figures of a man, the head broken off, habited as a sergeant at law, and a female, both kneeling, intended for Sergeant Lehunt and his wife, the former of whom died in 1703 and the latter in 1694.
 Within the rails of the communion table are inscriptions to the memory of Sibil, the wife of Edward Herbert of Dan y Castell.

 The church received a Grade II* heritage listing in 1963.

 Grounds

 In the churchyard is a tombstone to the memory of Thomas Havard of Dan y crug, (near Brecon) who died March, 1762.
 Another tombstone within iron rails is to the memory of Edward Williams who died 30 November 1754.
-In the same cemetery is a tombstone commemorating the interment, in the year 1750 of Samuel Walbeoffe.
+In the same cemetery is a tombstone commemorating the internment, in the year 1750 of Samuel Walbeoffe.